department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/work-study.md

 **All of these must be true.
 You:**

-  - Are enrolled at least three-quarter time at a college, university, vocational or professional school, or other institution of higher learning, **and**
+  - Are enrolled at least three-quarter time in a college degree, vocational, or professional program, **and**
   - Have found an open job either at a nearby VA facility or in a VA-related role at your school, **and**
   - Can finish the work-study contract while you still qualify for education benefits, **and**
   - Are using an approved VA education benefits program to pay for your education or training